 Who Should Wear Cool Colours?

 If you’ve done colour analysis and have been told you are a cool summer or a cool winter, then wearing colours that are cool will be best suited to your skin’s undertones.
-That’s not to say that colours that are defined ‘warm’ on a colour wheel aren’t for you, you just need to find the ‘cooler’ versions of these colours.
+That’s not to say that colours that are defined as ‘warm’ on a colour wheel aren’t for you, you just need to find the ‘cooler’ versions of these colours.

 If you are unsure about your undertones you can do a DIY test at home and see if cream or white looks best on you.
-White = Cool and Cream = Warm .
+White = Cool and Cream = Warm.

 Who Has Cool Skin Tones?

-There are plenty of cool-toned celebs who pull off their colours really well.
+There are plenty of cool-toned celebs who pull off their colours well.
 Some may be quite obvious – and a few may surprise you.

-And finally an example for the gentleman would be Mr Simon Cowell.
+And finally, an example for the gentleman would be Mr Simon Cowell.

 Did you guess any of these cool-toned celebs?
 Can you think of any more?
 Share your favourite “cool” celebs in the comments below.